507: I Accuse My Parents

 This is her over here.
 Isn’t she beautiful?
 Take a look.

 An imitation of Groucho Marx (1890-1977), an American comedian known for his rapier wit, glasses, cigar, and heavily painted eyebrows and moustache.
 He was considered the leader of the Marx Brothers, with whom he appeared in thirteen films.
-He later hosted the television game show You Bet Your Life, without the exaggerated makeup, although he did grow a neat moustache of his own.
+He later hosted the radio and television game show You Bet Your Life, without the exaggerated makeup, although he did grow a neat moustache of his own.

 Virginia Elizabeth “Geena” Davis is an American actress, film producer, writer, and activist best known for her roles in such films as Thelma & Louise, Stuart Little, and The Accidental Tourist, for which she won the 1988 Best Supporting Actress Academy Award.
 She is also a former fashion model, a women’s Olympics archery team semi-finalist, and a member of Mensa.

 Hey, Walter Lanz.